Home > Breakfast > Homemade Flaky Croissants Recipe

 Can I freeze croissant dough?

-I recommend freezing the croissants/dough after you shape them, and before the final proof.
-And when you want to bake the, thaw them in the refrigerator the night before.
+I recommend freezing the croissants/dough after you shape them and before the final proof.
+And when you want to bake them, thaw them in the refrigerator the night before.
 Then, let them sit at room temp an hour before you want to bake them.

 How long will the fresh baked croissants last and how should I store them?